artikcloud/tutorial-python-sdksample/README.md

 api_instance.get_last_normalized_messages(count=count, sdids=sdids, field_presence=field_presence)
 ```

-## Demo / Screenshots
+## View your data in My ARTIK Cloud

-Have you visited your [ARTIK Cloud Dashboard](https://artik.cloud/my/devices)?
+Have you visited ARTIK Cloud [data visualization tool](https://artik.cloud/my/data)?

-Select your device from the dashboard to view your device data in realtime.
+Select your device from the charts to view your device data in realtime.
 Try running the ./app-send-message.py multiple times in your terminal to send a few random values.
 Here's a screenshot:

 ![GitHub Logo](./img/screenshot-firesensor-datachart.png)

-## References
+## Want to learn more

-* [Reference ARTIKCloud SDK for python](https://github.com/artikcloud/artikcloud-python) for more SDK usage examples.
+Peek into [tests](https://github.com/artikcloud/artikcloud-python/tree/master/test) of ARTIK Cloud Python SDK for more SDK usage examples.